ChristianAhrens/SpaConBridge/README.md

 **Known Issues:**

-* Zeroconf is not working in builds for Windows OS
-__Note:__ Needs to be implemented...
 * LookAndFeel change does not reliably update colour scheme for all UI elements
 __Note:__ Suspicion: Underlying UI framework issue is the cause for this
 * MIDI device listing is not updated during runtime